 Authored books, book chapter, and research reports

 Yousafzai, S., Ng, W., Coogan, T., & Sheikh, S. (Eds.)
-(In Preparation).
+(Forthcoming, 2021).
 Exploring the intersectionality between Disability and Entrepreneurship.
 Cheltenham: Edward Elgar.

 Boden, R., Louth, J. & Ng, W. (2014).
 Learning from Others: Features, Forms, and Practices from the Commercial Sector that Should Influence Defence.
 Commissioned Academic Research for the Royal United Services Institute, London.